uk-gov-mirror/companieshouse.web-security-node/README.md

     // Add other middlewares and routers

     ```

+    **Note** the addition of: `EnsureSessionCookiePresentMiddleware` ensures
+    that there is a session cookie in the request before handling the CSRF
+    token.
+This is important because the CSRF middleware cannot add the CSRF to
+    the session without a session cookie.
+Without this step any mutable requests
+    following an unauthenticated action will fail.
+If your application is only
+    authenticated this may not be as applicable.

 3. Amend the `Nunjucks` configuration to add the third-party templates from this library: